bertofurth/Seagate-Central-Debian/README.md

 After the unit has rebooted you will need to establish an ssh connection to the IP address of the unit.
 The default username when using the firmware images published in the Releases section of this project is "sc" and the password is "SCdebian2022".
-The default root password is also "SCdebian2022".
+You should then elevate to the root user by issuing the "su" command using the default root password which is also "SCdebian2022".

 In most cases the unit should come back up with the same DHCP assigned IP address it had while running Seagate Central native firmware.
+If this is the case and you've managed to establish an ssh connection then at this point you can skip forward to the next section.

-However, if your Seagate Central was configured with a static IP address then the unit will be likely to have acquired a different DHCP assigned IP address from the one it used to have.
+If, however, your Seagate Central was configured with a static IP address then the unit will be likely to have acquired a different DHCP assigned IP address from the one it used to have.

 For this reason you will have to determine the IP address of the new system before connecting to it and there isn't a straight forward way to do this.

-The easiest way is to use a "network scanner" or "ip scanner" style tool or app on a computer connected to the same network as the Seagate Central to find it's IP address.
+The easiest way is to use a "network scanner" or "ip scanner" style tool or app such as "Advanced IP scanner" or "Angry IP scanner" on a computer connected to the same network as the Seagate Central to find it's IP address.

-If you have a Linux system then another alternative is to use the Linux "nmap" utility to search for hosts on the local network that are offering an ssh service on port 22.
+If you have a Linux system then another alternative is to use the "nmap" utility to search for hosts on the local network that are offering an ssh service on port 22.